Graduation requirements include completion of program curriculum with a grade average of “B” (3.00 on 4.00 scale) or above.

 This course examines various organizational structures and leadership styles.
 The student will also review leadership roles, management techniques and practices in the operations of sport organizations including sport business and traditional athletic settings.

-MGT 6153 - Human Resources Management and Administration (3 credit hours)
+KNES 6153 - Human Resources Management and Administration (3 credit hours)

 The focus of this course is to examine the functional areas of human resource management including acquisition and placement, job analysis and design, training and development, performance management, and rewarding of human resources.
 Extensive reading, writing, group discussions, and case studies are utilized.